awsdocs/aws-codecommit-user-guide/doc_source/regions.md

 CodeCommit has added support for the Federal Information Processing Standard \(FIPS\) Publication 140\-2 government standard in some regions\.
 For more information about FIPS and FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2 Overview](https://aws.amazon.com/compliance/fips/)\.
 For Git connection endpoints that support FIPS, see [Git Connection Endpoints](#regions-git)\.

-For more information about regional endpoints for AWS CLI, service, and API calls to CodeCommit, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codecommit_region)\.
+For more information about regional endpoints for AWS CLI, service, and API calls to CodeCommit, see [AWS CodeCommit Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/codecommit.html)\.

 ## Git Connection Endpoints<a name="regions-git"></a>